Mainframe sort merge

+Virtual storage systems

 Prior to the System/370, all IBM mainframe operating systems included sort/merge utilities.
 With the announcement of virtual storage operating systems, DOS/VS and OS/VS, IBM unbundled much of the software and offered chargeable sort/merge program products.
-For OS/VS IBM offered 5740-SM1, OS/VS Sort/Merge, later renamed Data Facility Sort (DFSORT).
+For OS/VS IBM offered 5734-SM1, OS Sort/Merge, and later offered 5740-SM1, OS/VS Sort/Merge, subsequently renamed Data Facility Sort (DFSORT).

-In 1990 IBM introduced a new merge algorithm called BLOCKSET in DFSORT the successor to OS/360 Sort/Merge.
+In 1990 IBM introduced a new sorting algorithm called BLOCKSET in DFSORT the successor to OS/360 Sort/Merge.
 Of historical note, the BLOCKSET algorithm was invented by an IBM Systems Engineer in 1963 and was discovered in IBM's archives and implemented in 1990.

+Usage

 Sort/Merge is very frequently used; often the most commonly used application program in a mainframe shop generally consuming about twenty percent of the processing power of the shop.

 Modern Sort/Merge programs also can copy files, select or omit certain records, summarize records, remove duplicates, reformat records, append new data and produce reports.
 Indeed, most Sort/Merge applications use the wide range of additional processing capabilities, rather than purely sorting or merging records: the Sort/Merge product is a very fast way of performing input to and output from these functions.
 Quite a number of "user exits" are supported, and these may be load modules (i.e., a member of a library), or object decks (i.e., the output of an assembler), with the Sort/Merge application loading (load modules) or linking (object decks; termed "dynamic link editing" in DFSORT) the exit, as specified and required.
 Working storage datasets (i.e., SORTWK01, ..., SORTWKnn) may be disk or tape, although the BLOCKSET algorithm is restricted to disk working storage; more working storage datasets generally improves performance.

+Competition

 Sort/merge is important enough that there are multiple companies each selling their own sort/merge package for IBM mainframes and their z/OS, z/VM and z/VSE operating systems.
 These programs are largely compatible with IBM's SORT programs, often with some extensions.
 The major Sort/Merge packages are: